act-rules/act-rules.github.io/_rules/document-with-repeated-content-has-skiplink-kh5ids.md

 For each test target, the [outcome](#outcome) of at least one of the following rules is passed:

-- [Document Has no Repeated Content][no repeated content]
+- [Document Has no Repeated Content Followed by Non-Repeated Content][no repeated content]
 - [First Focusable Element is Link to Non-Repeated Content][first focusable is skip link]

 ## Assumptions

-- This rule assumes that the first non-repeated content after some repeated content is the primary content of the page.
+- This rule assumes that the primary content of the page is [non-repeated content after repeated content][].
 If this is not the case, it is possible to fail this rule while still passing [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1].
 - This rule assumes that the description of the link is provided through its [accessible name][].
 - This rule assumes that [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1] requires that the link can be [activated][] by use of keyboard, including being part of [sequential focus navigation][] (in order to be useful for keyboard users).
+The technique uses the term "activating the link" without being clear whether this is by mouse, keyboard, or other means; given the emphasize put on keyboard usage in the description, the rule assume that "activating" includes "activating by keyboard".
 - This rule assumes that any global dismissible information that only appears once per site has already been acknowledged and is not displayed anymore.
 Many sites display a cookies policy banner which might be stealing focus until dismissed (usually by viewing and accepting cookies policy).
 If such a banner is taken into account, the rule may fail incorrectly.
 - This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.